pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 * `ALTER [DATABASE|TABLE]` statement requires `Alter` privilege
 * `CREATE TABLE` statement requires `Create` privilege
-* `information_schema.placement_rules` and `SHOW PLACEMENT` only shows the placement rules on the objects that visible to the current user
+* `SHOW PLACEMENT` only shows the placement rules on the objects that visible to the current user
+* `information_schema.placement_policies` requires `CREATE TABLE` privilege (it doesn't reveal anything about tables, but any user who creates a table can specify a placement policy, and needs to know the possible names of policies)
 * `ADMIN SHOW DDL` requires `Super` privilege
 * `CREATE PLACEMENT POLICY`, `DROP PLACEMENT POLICY` and `ALTER PLACEMENT POLICY` require `PLACEMENT_ADMIN` (a new dynamic privilege).
 This is because these objects have global scope.